 All entries were judged anonymously.
-Full details of the winners in the poetry & flash fiction categories, including the judge’s report and author biographies/photos can be seen below.
+Full details of the winners, including the judges’ reports and author biographies/photos can be seen below.

-The Short Story category longlist of the top 50 short story titles can be found below.
-Details of the finalists and winners for the Short Story category will be added to this page at the beginning of March 2018.
+The Short Story category longlist of the top 50 short story titles can be found at the foot of the page.

 A huge thank you to everyone who entered the competition in support of the magazine.